bhaskarnn9/Deploy-and-Serve-ML-model-as-API/README.md

 6. you may test the /predict api-endpoint by visiting url/docs
 7. you can run automated test to test the api-endpoint by simply running client.py in your local (ensure you have installed required packages mentioned in requirements.txt in local)

+This model is also deployed to streamlit cloud